blueberry13-8/text-detoxification/README.md

 [input_file_path] is the path to .txt file with input strings separated with \n

 Output will be saved in project root folder in `tranlsation.txt`

+LSTM and transformer models didn't properly predict now.
+I think it's because of bad vocab file.
+Will fix it later.